 As these people stand next to their stalled dreams, as others speed past them — all the way to the finish line.
 Why do some give up when they’re so close?
 What enables others to complete the journey?
 Simple.
 The ones who don’t make it, who give up and stop moving forward, failed to refuel.
 Those who made it all the way not only refueled, but they also had the right fuel.
 Faith is one such fuel.
 And there are others worth discussing, but today, however, we discuss just one … with an encouraging success story.

-We may be tempted to think of the late Orville Redenbacher as the goofy-looking guy in horn-rimmed glasses and nerdy bowtie who pitched popcorn on television for several decades.
+We may be tempted to think of the late Orville Redenbacher as the goofy-looking guy in horn-rimmed glasses and nerdy bowtie who pitched popcorn on television for several years.
 But he was anything but goofy.
 The glasses and bowtie were affectations he adopted for his TV ads.
 This prosperous popcorn patriarch had both business savvy and the determination not to quit.
 He also had the right fuel needed to make it all the way to the top of the popcorn heap.
 High test gas.
 Premium petrol.
 Rocket fuel.
 Redenbacher was passionate: he had an enthusiasm, a zeal, a fervor, a preoccupation — perhaps even a mania — regarding one single thing.
 He had passion for popcorn that began early and lasted to the end.
 It fueled his tenacity and ultimately his success.

 Redenbacher was born in Indiana, July 16, 1907, and grew up on his family’s farm, helping out with assorted chores.
 As a teenager he’d finish his work early so he’d have time to work at his side business, selling — what else? — popcorn from the back of his car.
 When he graduated from high school he was in the top 5% of his class.
 He then attended Purdue University, where he ran track and performed in the Purdue All-American Marching Band.
 In 1928, he graduated with a degree in agronomy, the science of soil management and crop production.
 His obsession with popcorn was far from over.
 And he’d trained for it.